 mr. parker’s chocolate chip cookie recipe

 Every time a child is discharged from Clarity Child Guidance Center, they get a giant chocolate chip cookie – one as big as their head!
-The tradition of huge discharge cookies goes back to the late 1970s.
+The tradition of huge discharge cookies goes back to the early 1970s.

 One day, Arnold Parker, our former director of food services, decided to make a cookie the size of a dinner plate to celebrate a boy who would be leaving the inpatient program the next day.
 After everyone saw how special this gesture was for him, it was decided to lovingly make each child their own “Good Job “cookie when they completed inpatient treatment and this tradition lives on today.